archf/shlib/README.md

 - All template provided functions syntax are meant to be as portable as possible.
   To run a `dash` script simply edit the shebang.
-- Pure shell implemetatin perefered over usage of external programs ( `date`, `readlink`,...) to avoid extra I/O operations and scheduling of OS processes.
+- Pure shell implementatin perefered over usage of external programs ( `date`, `readlink`,...) to avoid extra I/O operations and scheduling of OS processes.
 - Provided more than needed.
 Need less?
 Just delete what you don't want.